CV Tips to Get a Junior Manufacturing Engineering Job

 This creates a paradox: a skills shortage alongside a hiring bottleneck for junior candidates.

 In aerospace and defence manufacturing, UK employers are no longer hiring "trainees".
 They want people who can contribute to production stability immediately.
-This represents a move away from potential to tangible benefit from each hire
+This represents a move away from potential to tangible benefit from each hire.

 Your CV must therefore position you as a manufacturing professional who solves production, quality and assembly problems inside complex engineering environments.